-Rotational hospital posts attached to the Programme are based at the Lincoln County Hospital site and include Accident and Emergency; Care of the Elderly; Obstetrics and Gynaecology; Paediatrics; Palliative Care, Psychiatry; Public Health and Trauma and Orthopaedics
+Rotational hospital posts attached to the programme are based at the Lincoln County Hospital site and include accident & emergency; care of the elderly; obstetrics & gynaecology; paediatrics; psychiatry; public health and trauma & orthopaedics.

-An introductory residential course is held each year for new GP Trainees on the

-Programme and there is a regular and varied programme of postgraduate education based at the well-equipped Postgraduate Education Centre within Lincoln County Hospital.
+An introductory course is held each year for new GP trainees on the programme and there is a regular and varied programme of postgraduate education based at the well-equipped Postgraduate Education Centre within Lincoln County Hospital.

-A comprehensive programme of half-day release course and study days covering a wide variety of topics in preparation for entry into General Practice runs throughout the three years.
+A comprehensive programme of half-day release course and study days covering a wide variety of topics in preparation for entry into general practice runs throughout the three years.